Blog

 For those in Lincolnshire, MSK Doctors provide a truly local and patient-focused approach.
 They offer rapid appointment bookings and consistent local support throughout your treatment.
 Their Rapid Biological Recovery programme is designed to help you get back on your feet more quickly after surgery.

 Leading the team, Professor Paul Lee has extensive experience in orthopaedics and rehabilitation and is recognised as a cartilage repair expert.
-MSK Doctors apply evidence-backed protocols for trauma and fracture patients, with many receiving uncemented implants known for excellent long-term success.
+MSK Doctors apply evidence-backed protocols for trauma and fracture patients, with a focus on long-term recovery.

 “Patient derived outcome scales have become increasingly important... for measuring improvement in function after surgery” (Dore et al., 2017), which reflects MSK Doctors’ dedication to prioritising what matters most to patients.